lkalwa/receipt-master/README.md

 It is assumed that the user will provide the correct input format.
 No handling of missing tax_categories file.
 More tests are needed to cover all edge cases. \
+Prompt could be better and work for more than one receipt at a time. \
 Modelling could be a bit better, but no chance to exercise that within given timeframe.